 A three hour final examination will be administered to determine your class grade.
-The exam will consist of multiple problems -- short answer questions counting for approximately 30% of the grade, essay/computational questions--generally one page essay or short computations--counting for approximately 50% of the grade and true/false questions counting for approximately 20% of the grade.
-The exam will be open book and open notes and calculators may be used.
+The exam will consist of multiple problems -- short answer questions counting for 30% of the grade, essay/computational questions--generally one page essay or short computations-counting for 50% of the grade and true/false questions counting for 20% of the grade.
+The exam will be open book and open Manuscript/open notes and outlines/open code and regulations.
+Calculators may be used for any computational questions.
+Internet access will generally not be available during the exam so you will want to bring a copy of any materials you want to refer to during the exam.
 You are responsible for anything covered in class as well as any assigned reading materials whether or not highlighted in class.
 Student Contact Information/Background:

-Please fill out a student information sheet (posted online on the Oil & Gas Tax class site with this syllabus) and bring it to our first class--extra copies will be available in class as well.
+Please fill out a student information sheet (posted online on the Oil & Gas Tax BlackBoard class site) and bring it to our first class--extra copies will be available in class as well.
 The information requested includes your name, undergraduate course of study, law school status, current/past relevant experience in oil and gas, tax background (if any), and current (or past) employment if relevant.
 This information will enhance communications and will provide background information which should be helpful in focusing classroom discussion.
-As noted above, the primary communication tool for class materials and announcements will be online at the Oil & Gas Tax class site on UH Blackboard.
+As noted above, the primary communication tool for class materials and announcements will be online at the Oil & Gas Tax class site on UH BlackBoard.
+NOTE: